Weiming-Hu/AnalogsEnsemble/README.md

 ```
 TL;DR

-Lauching an MPI-OpenMP hybrid program can be tricky.
-If the performance with only single-threaded MPI is acceptable, disable OpenMP (`cmake -DENABLE_OPENMP=OFF ..`).
-If the hybrid solution is desired, make sure you have the proper setup.
+Launching an MPI-OpenMP hybrid program can be tricky.

+If the performance with MPI is acceptable,
+disable OpenMP (`cmake -DENABLE_OPENMP=OFF ..`).

+If the hybrid solution is desired,
+make sure you have the proper setup.
 ```

 When `ENABLE_MPI` is turned on, MPI programs will be built.
 These MPI programs are hybrid programs (unless you set `-DENABLE_OPENMP=OFF` for `cmake`) that use both MPI and OpenMP.
 Please check with your individual supercomputer platform to find out **what the proper configuration for launching an MPI + OpenMP hybrid program is**.
 Users are responsible not to launch too many process and threads at the same time which would overtask the machine and might lead to hanging problems (as what I have seen on [XSEDE Stampede2](https://portal.tacc.utexas.edu/user-guides/stampede2)).